-Recommendation: The Board has determined that Mr. Lisboa's business and financial expertise and experience leading a large global company qualify him to serve as a Director of the Company.
+Recommendation: The Board has determined that Mr. Lisboa's business and financial expertise and experience leading a large global company qualify him to continue to serve as a Director of the Company.

-Experience: Mr. Lisboa retired as President and CEO of Navistar, Inc., a global original equipment manufacturer in the transportation industry, in October 2021.
-Prior to his ultimate leadership role of the company, Mr. Lisboa's 35-year career with Navistar included management positions in sales and marketing, manufacturing, supply chain and procurement within both domestic and international operations.
-Mr. Lisboa is a graduate of Pontificia Universidade Católica de São Paulo where he received a Bachelor of Science degree in business administration with a marketing specialization.
+Experience: Mr. Lisboa retired as President and Chief Executive Officer of Navistar, Inc., a global original equipment manufacturer in the transportation industry, in October 2021.
+Prior to his ultimate leadership role of the company, Mr. Lisboa's 35-year career with Navistar included management positions in sales and marketing, manufacturing, supply chain, and procurement within both domestic and international operations.
+Mr. Lisboa is a graduate of Pontifícia Universidade Católica de São Paulo where he received a Bachelor of Science degree in business administration with a marketing specialization.

 Other Directorships - Publicly Held Companies (Prev.
-5 Yrs.): James Hardie Industries plc (Chairman of Remuneration Committee)
+5 Yrs.): James Hardie Industries plc (Chairman of People and Remuneration Committee)